KosarevDmitry/KosarevDmitry.github.io/_posts/2024-01-02-Principles-including-SOLID.md

 	In `dotnet` there is an opportunity to create a partial class and they are used.
 So there is a reason.

 	Advantages - if there are several classes, therefore, the lifetime of each of them is shorter, the object becomes available for deletion from memory earlier.

+	There is rarely anything in nature with a single responsibility.
+It is an abstraction.

 2. I would add `Single responsibilty of method`